EU states step up pressure on Pfizer to cut unneeded COVID vaccine supplies

 But with the pandemic abating in Europe and amid a marked slowdown in vaccinations, many countries are now urging tweaks to contracts to reduce supplies and consequently cut their spending on vaccines.

-The matter is being discussed on Tuesday at a meeting of EU health ministers in Luxembourg, French minister Brigitte Bourgignon told reporters.
+The matter was discussed on Tuesday at a meeting of EU health ministers in Luxembourg, although the Commission remained cautious on what could be achieved.

 Poland, which is the leading country in this attempt to revise contracts, has more than 30 million COVID vaccines in stock and would need to buy another 70 million under existing agreements, a Polish diplomat told Reuters, urging changes to avoid waste.